-David is also the chair of the AODA alliance, a disability consumer advocacy group who works with a disability community and the government to support the fully effective implementation of AODA, accessibility standards in Ontario; welcome David!
+David is also the chair of the AODA alliance, a disability consumer advocacy group that works with a disability community and the government to support the fully effective implementation of AODA, accessibility standards in Ontario.

 David Lepofsky: Great to be here!

 Richard: So, the Accessibility for Ontarian with Disabilities Act is accessibility legislation which passed in Ontario by the McGuinty government in 2005 with the promise of the province reaching full accessibility by 2025 here we are it is 2016 how’s that process going?